21. Context: The Active Cognitive Field

 1. The Cache Protocol (The Stable Floor)

 To exploit KV Cache capabilities, a deterministic ordering of message blocks is enforced.
-The Working Memory is structured to ensure the most static data remains at the beginning of the prompt:
+The Working Memory is structured to ensure the most static data remains at the beginning of the prompt.
+This ordering is not only a caching optimization; it also defines the epistemic layering of the active field:

 - The Environment (Grounding): Real-time hardware constraints (VRAM, Power) and the user's active Sigil scopes.